 In economic analysis, vendor-supplied 8,760-hour profiles will be used to dispatch wind and solar generation units.
+Weather year 2013 will be used as the base year for those profiles.
 Hydro dispatch will be based on a review of historical capacity factors and dispatch levels for Hydro units.

-3.2.3 Switchable Generation and Exceptions
+3.2.4 Switchable Generation and Exceptions